Assam BJP leaders Sarma, Sonowal meet party chief J P Nadda, Amit Shah in Delhi | Politics

-Amid speculation over the next chief minister of Assam, BJP leaders from the state Himanta Biswa Sarma and Sarbananda Sonawal separately met party president J P Nadda and Union Home Minister Amit Shah here on Saturday.
+Amid speculation over the next chief minister of Assam, senior BJP leaders from the state Sarbananda Sonawal and Himanta Biswa Sarma met party president J P Nadda and Union Home Minister Amit Shah here on Saturday.

-Both incumbent Assam Chief Minister Sarbananda Sonowal and Health Minister Himanta Sarma were on Friday called to New Delhi by the BJP central leadership, apparently to discuss the leadership issue of the next government.
+Both incumbent Chief Minister Sonowal and Health Minister Sarma were on Friday called to New Delhi by the BJP central leadership, apparently to discuss the leadership issue in Assam.

-Though both leaders from Assam reached Delhi on Saturday morning it was Sarma who reached Nadda's residence first to meet him and BJP general secretary (Organisation) B L Santhosh.
-They were later joined by Amit Shah.
+So far two rounds of meetings have been completed, in which Nadda, Shah and BJP's general secretary B L Santhosh met both leaders from Assam separately.

+The third round of meeting is on in which the BJP's top brass is meeting both leaders together.

 Talks related to formation of the next government in Assam and who will be the chief minister dominated the meetings.

-Sonowal, who belongs to Assam's indigenous Sonowal-Kachari tribals, and Sarma, the convenor of the North East Democratic Alliance, both are contenders for the top post of the Assam government.
+After the meeting, Sarma said the BJP Legislature Party is scheduled to meet in Assam on Sunday to elect its leader.
+Sonowal, who belongs to Assam's indigenous Sonowal-Kachari tribals, and Sarma, an Assamese Brahmin who is the convenor of the North East Democratic Alliance, are contenders for the top post of the Assam government.

 The BJP had not announced a chief ministerial candidate before the Assembly polls in Assam.